-Parameters: Agents: STRING (comma-separated list of agent IDs or variable) Return value type: STRING
+Parameters: Agents: STRING (comma-separated list of agent IDs or variable)

 This function instructs URS not to route interactions to any agent on the specified list of agents.
 Parameter Agents is comma-separated list of agent IDs.
 Function returns the previous list of excluded agents.